lmkhwana/developer-toolbox/README.md

 # Developer Toolbox

-A VS Code extension providing a suite of developer tools, including a live API tester.
+A VS Code extension providing a suite of developer tools.

-## Features
+## Micro Tools Included

 - **Live API Tester**: A webview panel that allows you to send HTTP requests and view responses directly within VS Code.
-- Moew
+- More feature to come...

 ## Installation